 Did you know that President John F. Kennedy came up with the idea for VISTA?
-Or that many of the best-known anti-poverty programs, including Head Start and Upward Bound, were created by VISTA members?
-VISTA has been on the front lines in the fight against poverty in America for more than 45 years.
+Or that many of the best-known anti-poverty programs, including Head Start and credit unions, were created by VISTA members?
+VISTA has been on the front lines in the fight against poverty in America for 50 years.

 Become an AmeriCorps VISTA Member

 AmeriCorps VISTA members are passionate and committed to their mission to bring individuals and communities out of poverty.
 Members make a year-long, full-time commitment to serve on a specific project at a nonprofit organization or public agency.
 They focus their efforts to build the organizational, administrative, and financial capacity of organizations that fight illiteracy, improve health services, foster economic development, and otherwise assist low-income communities.

 A number of members serve in the summer months through the AmeriCorps VISTA Summer Associate program

 .
 The program offers members the opportunity to become engaged in community service through an existing AmeriCorps VISTA project for eight to 10 weeks during the summer.

 AmeriCorps VISTA is open to all U.S. citizens, nationals, or lawful permanent resident aliens age 18 and older.
 Members and Summer Associates receive a modest living allowance.
 Members who serve for a year also receive limited health benefit options, childcare, if needed, and other benefits.
 After successful completion of a term of service, members can choose to receive a Segal AmeriCorps Education Award

 or post-service stipend.
 Learn more on the What VISTA Members Do

 AmeriCorps VISTA members live and serve in some of our nation’s poorest urban and rural areas.
 With passion, commitment, and hard work, they create or expand programs designed to bring individuals and communities out of poverty.